johnpapa/angular-styleguide/README.md

 ## Community Awesomeness and Credit
 Never work in a vacuum.
 I find that the AngularJS community is an incredible group who are passionate about sharing experiences.
 As such, a friend  and  AngularJS expert Todd Motto and I have collaborated on many styles and conventions.
 We agree on most, and some we diverge.
 I encourage you to check out [Todd's  guidelines](https://github.com/toddmotto/angularjs-styleguide) to get a sense for his approach and how it compares.

 Many of my styles have been from the many pair programming sessions [Ward Bell](http://twitter.com/wardbell) and I have had.
-While we don't always agree, I must call out my friend Ward's indirect contributions to the ultimate evolution of this guide.
+While we don't always agree, my friend Ward's has certainly helped influence the ultimate evolution of this guide.